trolie/spec/docs/concepts.md

 such as "winter" may sometimes be provided as hints, seasonal rating schedules are ultimately defined in terms of start and end dates.
 Seasonal ratings in TROLIE are represented in terms of start and end dates, and TROLIE servers may decide how to enforce adherence to specific named seasons that they use.

+## Locally Limiting Rating
+Locally Limiting Ratings (LLRs) refer to the output of individual ratings calculations, pre-clearinghouse.
+LLRs are what is represented in rating [proposals](#ratings-proposals) in TROLIE.
+Nominally, LLRs are used as RLRs, and ultimately as GLRs.
+This is ultimately subject to the output of the clearinghouse.

+## Regionally Limiting Rating
+Regionally Limiting Ratings (RLRs) refer to the output of rating clearinghouses for a particular Transmission Provider.
+For most facilities, these are the ratings the system is operated to.
+These ratings are the best they can be based on knowledge within the Transmission Provider's region.
+RLRs for most facilities are naturally Globally Limiting Ratings (GLRs).
+However, for interties between transmission providers, known colloquially as "tie lines", RLRs are incomplete.
+They need to be reconciled with the appropriate neighbor clearinghouse to be known as GLRs.

+## Globally Limiting Rating
+Globally Limiting Ratings (GLRs) refer to the resulting ratings that the power grid is operated to _after_ all ratings have been coordinated.
+For most facilities, these should simply be RLRs passed through.
+However, this is not the case for inter-ties across Transmission Providers, colloquially known as tie lines.
+RLRs on tie-lines must be reconciled across the different regions in order to become global.
+The word "global" implies that the rating now incorporates knowledge across regions.